adnanrahic/adnanrahic.com/content/about.md

 <h2>Available for</h2>
 <hr>
 <p>
-    As a Developer Evangelist, and speaker, I get in touch with a lot of people who are in need of a mentor.
+    As a Developer Advocate, and speaker, I get in touch with a lot of people who are in need of a mentor.
 Most of them just need someone to talk to about code.
 Don't we all?
 Feel free to shoot me a tweet or a direct message if you want to chat.
 Or, if you're ever in Sarajevo, please be sure to let me know, I'm always down for drinks.
 </p>